les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 Dave Farley, in a Twitter conversation with Kate Oneal that I was copied on, actually told Kate that his team re-established estimates because they missed the design discussions that resulted, and that they throw the estimates away.
 Joe Sadowski, similarly told her that planning poker creates discussions when there’s not immediate agreement.

-Dave Farley, dans une conversation sur Twitter avec Kate Oneal que j'ai copié, a dit à Kate que son équipe refaisait des estimations parce que les discussions sur la conception qui en résultaient manquait à son équipe, et qu'après ils jetaient les estimations.
+Dave Farley, lors d'une conversation sur Twitter avec Kate Oneal que j'ai reproduite, a dit à Kate que son équipe s'était mise à refaire des estimations parce que les discussions sur la conception qui en résultaient manquaient à son équipe, et qu'ensuite ils jetaient les estimations.
 Joe Sadowski lui a raconté une histoire similaire sur le fait que le planning poker créé de la discussion lorsqu'il n'y a pas d'accord immédiat.

 I can see how that could happen.
 I say it’ll take a day, you say four.
 If I am wise, I’ll be all like “What?” and find out what you’re seeing that I’m not.
 Quite often we’ll find that one of us has misunderstood the story, or mistaken how hard something is.
 We’ll learn something from the discussion.

-Je peux voir comment cela pourrait arriver.
-Je dis que cela pourrait prendre une journée, vous en dites quatre.
-Si je suis suffisamment judicieux, je ferai comme tous les autres "Quoi ?" et je m'apercevrai que vous voyez bien que je ne le suis pas.
+Je vois comment cela pourrait arriver.
+Je dis que cela prendra une journée, vous en dites quatre.
+Si je suis suffisamment malin, je ferai semblant de dire un "Quoi ?" et je m'apercevrai que vous voyez bien que je ne le fais pas.
 Assez souvent nous nous apercevrons que l'un d'entre nous n'a pas compris la story, ou s'est trompé sur sa difficulté.
-Nous aurons appris quelque chose de cette discussion.
+Et nous aurons appris quelque chose de cette discussion.

 Doing that in a context of estimating can be a quick way of identifying stories where we’re not all on the same page.